anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week2.md

 1. Brainstorm the ways the system might go wrong
     - Performance on subsets of data (ethnicity, gender)
     - How common are certain errors (e.g., FP, FN)
-    - Performance on rare classes
+    - Performance in rare classes
 2. Establish metrics to assess the algorithm's performance on these issues on appropriate *slices of data*
 3. Get business/product owner buy-in